Chico State Archaeological Field School 2023

 Earn Academic Credit

-Students will be enrolled in ANTH 480 through Chico State Professional & Continuing Education, and will earn 4 units for successful participation in the field school.
+Students earn academic units for successful participation in the field school.
 There are no prerequisites for this course, but an introductory archaeology class would be beneficial.

 More Information